-Expected applicants will have existing knowledge and skills in the trade that they will be supervising.
-In addition applicants will hold the NZ Certificate in Construction Related Trades (Supervisor) L4, or be able to demonstrate equivalent knowledge and skills
+Applicant must; Have existing knowledge and skills in the trade that they will be supervising, AND The New Zealand Certificate in Construction Related Trades (Supervisor) (Level 4), OR demonstrate equivalent knowledge and skills.

 See provider website for more details about entry to this qualification.

 A Compulsory Student Services Fee may be charged, see your provider for details.

 Outcomes for students who completed qualifications at the same level and in the same subject area, three years after completion:

 |Earnings range||$30,712 - $47,749|